Robson04/js-time/README.md

-# ⌚ Dynamic dates & time using only HTML.
+# ⌚ Dynamic dates & time using only HTML! ⌚